It’s 2020 and Halloween has been canceled. We are all crying about it.

 Here are some of our favorite Halloween tattoos we have done over the years, ranging from cute pumpkin tattoos to nightmarish horror movie tattoos.
 Beware, the spirit of tattooing might follow you home and haunt your dreams until you make an appointment.

-Diana (@diana_deaug) turned this classic 90’s cartoon into cute Halloween art.
+This artist turned a classic 90’s cartoon into cute Halloween art.
 This Pinky and the Brain tattoo is cute, spooky, and innovative.
 Are you pondering what I’m pondering?
 A Halloween spin on your favorite cartoon captures that nostalgic childhood delight of Trick-or-Treating.

 Cari (@carebeartattoos) brings the magic, fantasy, and fun-filled fright of Tim Burton to life with this Beetlejuice tattoo and Mars Attacks! tattoo.
 A similar concept could also work as matching tattoos with a friend or partner.
 Who would you trust most to shield you from scare actors in a haunted house?
 Ask them to get a matching tattoo with you to prove their undying dedication to keeping you safe next haunt season.

 Beth (@bethemmerich) pays tribute to Dia De Los Muertos with this beautiful sugar skull tattoo.
-In this piece, Beth helped her client honor her heritage and celebrate Day of the Dead forever with a Dia De Los Muertos tattoo.
+In this piece, Beth helped honor the client’s heritage and celebrate Day of the Dead forever with a Dia De Los Muertos tattoo.

 Madison (@satellitefully) gives us a fresh take on a classic Halloween bat tattoo with this trippy little fella.
 This piece highlights the importance of finding an artist with a style and vision that you connect to.
 Any artist can give you a generic black bat tattoo, but Madison integrated a unique vibrant color scheme and expressive face.
 What classic iconography can you imagine getting a new stylistic twist?